thecloudxpert/emea-uk-aria-auto-exp-day/module-7/m7-full-lab-guide.md

 10. Check the checkbox next to the Content Source created in Step 6.
 11. Click **SAVE**.

-The multi-cloud Cloud Template is now available for consumption, but it needs to be made easier to consume by the end user.
+The Cloud Agnostic Cloud Template is now available for consumption, but it needs to be made easier to consume by the end user.
 We will do this in the next Exercise using a custom form.

 [Back to Top](#)